THEA 1000. Voice and Diction. 3 Hours.

-Prerequisite: Completion of Area F or permission of instructor.
+Prerequisite: THEA 110 or permission of instructor.
 The study of the development of theatre from its origins up to the 18th century with emphasis on dramatic theory, play writing styles, theatrical production styles, physical theatres, and the impact of theatre on society.

 THEA 3890.
 Theatre History II.
 3 Hours.

-Prerequisite: Completion of Area F or permission of instructor.
-The study of the development of theatre from the 18th century to the present with emphasis on dramatic theory, play writing styles, theatrical production styles, physical theatre, and the impact of theatre on society.
+Prerequisite: THEA 1100 or permission of instructor.
+The study of the development of theatre from the 18th century to the present with emphasis on dramatic theory, play writing styles, theatrical production styles, physical theatres, and the impact of theatre on society.

 THEA 3950.
 Fundamentals of Play Directing.
 3 Hours.